seveas/git-spindle/docs/github.rst

 .. describe:: git hub mirror [--ssh|--http] [--goblet] [<repo>]

-Mirror a repository from github.
+Mirror a repository from GitHub.
 This is similar to clone, but clones into a bare repository and maps all remote refs to local refs.
 When run without argument, the current repository will be updated.
 You can also specify :option:`user/*` as repository to mirror all repositories of a user.

-When you use the :option:`--goblet` option, the resulting mirror will be configured for the goblet web interface, using description, owner and clone information from github.
+When you use the :option:`--goblet` option, the resulting mirror will be configured for the goblet web interface, using description, owner and clone information from GitHub.

 .. describe:: git hub hooks